Alfred Hitchcock's unrealized projects: The Keys of the Kingdom

-Unmade Nazi documentary (1945)
+Untitled Nazi documentary

 In 1945, Hitchcock was brought in as a supervising director for a documentary film about Nazi crimes and Nazi concentration camps.
 The film was originally to include segments produced by military film units from the United Kingdom, the United States, France, and the Soviet Union.
 Cold War developments meant that the USSR segment was withdrawn, and the film remained uncompleted, with some footage kept in the collection of the Imperial War Museum.

 However, a reconstruction of the film was aired as Memory of the Camps in 1984–1985 in the United Kingdom and the United States.
 The United States version was shown on the PBS series Frontline on May 7, 1985.
 In October 2014, a new documentary about the unfinished film, Night Will Fall, premiered at the BFI London Film Festival.

-Hamlet (1948)
+Hamlet

-In the late 1940s, Hitchcock had plans to make a modernized version of the Shakespeare story.
-Hitchcock's Shakespearean vision was of a "psychological melodrama" (set in contemporary England, and starring Cary Grant in the title role).
+According to biographer Caroline Moorehead, during the summer of 1945, Hitchcock had pitched to Sidney Bernstein the idea of Transatlantic Pictures' first film being a modern re-telling of William Shakespeare's Hamlet, starring Cary Grant in the title role.
+In a cable to Bernstein, Hitchcock described it as being a "psychological melodrama" and that Grant was keen to take on the role.
 The project was scrapped when Hitchcock's studio caught wind of a potential lawsuit from a professor who had already written a modern-day version of Hamlet.

+Operation Annie

+In March 1946, the Monthly Film Bulletin reported that after being set to direct The Paradine Case (1946) for David O. Selznick, Hitchcock had bought the rights to Major Patrick Dolan's story "Operation Annie", which he planned to make for his own Transatlantic Pictures production banner.
+The story is about the secret work of Radio Luxembourg during the war.

+The Life of Keir Hardie

+In May 1946, a film project on the life of British Labour Party founder Keir Hardie was briefly proposed for Transatlantic Pictures; announced in Variety with Hitchcock's attachment as director.

+Weep No More

+In March 1947, Monthly Film Bulletin reported that Cary Grant would star in the RKO production Weep No More and that the studio were keen for Hitchcock to direct.
+The following month, Hitchcock was confirmed to be directing.
+The film was eventually made as Walk Softly, Stranger (1950), directed by Robert Stevenson and starring Joseph Cotten.

+King Lear

+In March 1948, the Yorkshire Evening Post reported that Hitchcock "hopes to produce" a version of King Lear in England, with Orson Welles in the lead.